mr21/jtc-canvas/src/cmp/JtcCanvas/README.md

 # JtcCanvas

-`JtcCanvas` is a React component, instantiable by with:
+`JtcCanvas` is a React component, instantiable with:
 * `React.createElement( JtcCanvas, { ref, onAnimationEnded } )` or
 * `<JtcCanvas ref={} onAnimationEnded={}/>` in JSX.